Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 Other Organ Abnormalities:

-Edwards syndrome cognitive symptoms and physical disabilities cause life-threatening disorders that often prove fatal.
+This syndrome’s cognitive symptoms and physical disabilities cause life-threatening disorders that often prove fatal.
 Though it affects different babies differently, it has the potential to impact the whole body severely.
 Such babies require specialised care in hospitals or nursing homes.

 Key Findings of the Case Study